 Should people really get credit for teaching things by accident?
 It’s not for me to say.
 I don’t make the rules, I’m just a teacher.

-Although now that I think about it, the very idea that these kids could teach me more than I can teach them gets me a little hot under the collar.
-I went through four years of college and two years of graduate school and took on a mountain of debt to become a teacher, and if any one of those little snots thinks that he is going to teach me half as much as I teach him, he’s got another thing coming.
-If that ever happened I’d quit out of embarrassment and then nobody would be teaching anybody anything.
+Although, now that I think about it, the very idea that these kids could teach me more than I can teach them gets me a little hot under the collar.
+I went through four years of college and two years of graduate school and took on a mountain of debt to become a teacher, and if any one of those kids thinks that they’re going to teach me half as much as I teach them, they got another thing coming.
+If that ever happened, I’d quit out of embarrassment, and then nobody would be teaching anybody anything.

-The other day a kid asked me, “Why isn’t birds my friends?”
+The other day, a student asked me, “Why aren’t birds my friends?”
 Was that supposed to be some kind of half-assed lesson?
 What the hell does it even mean?
-He’s going to have to try a lot harder than that if he wants to teach me something.
+They will have to try a lot harder than that if they want to teach me something.
 And for the record, that same kid couldn’t name a single one of the days of the week before this school year started.
 Now he knows all seven of them.
-I’m pretty sure that if I wanted to I could count each of those days as a separate thing I taught him.
+I’m pretty sure that if I wanted to, I could count each of those days as a separate thing I taught him.
 Me: seven.
 Kid: zero.

 To that point, by my rough calculations, I have taught these kids a total of 4,268 things, which averages out to 304.86 things per student, while they have taught me approximately 4.5 things total, and that’s if I’m being generous.
 The entire school year has been a blowout of epic proportions, as I jumped out to a huge lead on the very first day of class and never looked back.
 By every conceivable measure, I out-taught these kids.